gramineproject/gramine/CONTRIBUTING.rst

 For more information, run :command:`gramine-test --help` and :command:`gramine-test <command> --help`.

-The shim unit tests work similarly, and are under :file:`LibOS/shim/test/regression`.
+The LibOS unit tests work similarly, and are under :file:`LibOS/test/regression`.

 LTP
 ^^^